sayak119/GOJEK-Parking/README.md

-# GOJEK-Parking
+# GOJEK-Parking (Sayak Kundu)
 GOJEK Parking Assignment to check OOPS concept.

-## Assumptions made

-> Parking_lot is a linux CLI.
+> GOJEK-Parking is a linux CLI.
 More information is present in the docs folder.
 # Commands defined by parking_lot package
 ```sh
 create_parking_lot <parking_lot_size>